Calendar

 Walking around or taking the bus last summer and fall to various locations around Yeosu, I thought that it would be great to have a mountain bike, and I promised myself that I’d look into getting one this spring.
 I love bicycles, but I haven’t had one since I worked in Morocco.
 The Dominican Republic was just too unsafe to be out riding alone and after a year without one here, I realized how much I miss riding.
 Now, I can hardly wait for the weather to warm up.
 Yeah, it’s still chilly winter here, despite a few decent days a couple of weeks ago.
 Soon, though, (well, a few months) it’ll be spring and I’ll be out riding regularly.

 The two extra classes I’m teaching finish this week.
 That means I’ll have more time to get into the gym beginning next Monday and start working out and running on the treadmill (too cold and windy to run outside).
 I’ve probably put on a few pounds since my last regular workouts at the beginning of December, so I’m anxious to get going again.
-I’m looking forward to being svelte. :cool: It also means I’ll be posting more often.
+I’m looking forward to being svelte. 😎 It also means I’ll be posting more often.
 Stay tuned for more later.

 In Hanoi